Losant/losant-mqtt-ruby/README.md

 Adds an observer to listen for an event on this device.

 * event
   The event name to listen for.
 Possible events are: `:connect` (the device has connected), `:reconnect` (the device lost its connection and reconnected), `:close` (the device's connection was closed), and `:command` (the device has received a command from Losant).

 * proc / &block
   The proc or block to call with the given event fires.
 The first argument for all callbacks will be the device instance.
 For `:close` callbacks, there can be a second argument which is the reason for the closing of the connection, and for `:command` callbacks the second argument is the command received.

-###### Example
+##### On Command Example

 ```ruby
 device.on(:command) do |device, command|